 3. Difficult to Attain Work/Life Balance

-You may think that when working remote, you will have more time to devote to your personal life.
+You may think that when working remotely, you will have more time to devote to your personal life.
 However, with no clear boundaries between work and home, you may sometimes mix them, making it difficult to switch off at times.

-Often when you leave the office your work stays there, whereas at home, it is always present.
+Often when you leave the office your work stays there, whereas, at home, it is always present.
 This means clear boundaries should be set in order not to think about work too much and keep the balance equal.

 4. Remote work distractions can kill your productivity

 Distractions can also become a bit of a problem when at home, and so must be controlled.
 If you have pets or children they may demand your attention for a while, and this can break you during the flow of working.
 You can also freely browse social media, watch TV or take long breaks if you wish which can sometimes take you away from your work and kill your productivity completely.

 Popular remote working trends to watch for